cdktf/cdktf-provider-datadog/docs/workflowAutomation.python.md

 If a webhook trigger is defined on this workflow, a webhookSecret is required and should be provided here.

+String length must be at least 16.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.58.0/docs/resources/workflow_automation#webhook_secret WorkflowAutomation#webhook_secret}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.59.0/docs/resources/workflow_automation#webhook_secret WorkflowAutomation#webhook_secret}

 ---